cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/bigdataapplications/2020/applications/sport.md

 ---
 title: Sports
 weight: 1
-draft: false
+draft: true
 description: >
   Sports
 ---

 Sports sees significant growth in analytics with pervasive statistics shifting to more sophisticated measures.
 We start with baseball as game is built around segments dominated by individuals where detailed (video/image) achievement measures including PITCHf/x and FIELDf/x are moving field into big data arena.
 There are interesting relationships between the economics of sports and big data analytics.
 We look at